Salil-alpha/MySQL-Database-Design/README.md

 The ability to store, analyse, and extract value from enormous volumes of data while maintaining access to previous data for documenting of prior patterns and choices is without a doubt the most important advantage of using this technology.
 Other advantages of possessing a data warehouse include the following list:

-1. Information in its entirety: thanks to data management, decision-makers have access to data from a single perspective that comes from a variety of sources, together with a broad range of attributes that can be used to do analysis on this data (Osborne, 2022).
+1. Information in its entirety: thanks to data management, decision-makers have access to data from a single perspective that comes from a variety of sources, together with a broad range of attributes that can be used to do analysis on this data.
 2. Queries that run quickly; data warehouses make it possible to get and analyse massive volumes of aggregated data quickly and without the intervention of developers.
-3. The quality of the data is ensured by the transformation of all of the data into a standardised format by the data warehousing systems (MUS, 2019).
+3. The quality of the data is ensured by the transformation of all of the data into a standardised format by the data warehousing systems.
 This ensures that the data is of the highest possible standard and accuracy at all times.
 4. Scalability: With cloud-based data storage, it is conceivable to acquire almost infinite data retention, flexibly scale it up or down, and utilise it from anywhere in the world.
-Additionally, this flexibility may be scaled up or down as needed (MUS, 2019).
+Additionally, this flexibility may be scaled up or down as needed.
-5. Cloud data warehouses make it simple to incorporate cutting-edge technology like machine learning and artificial intelligence into your operations (Osborne, 2022).
+5. Cloud data warehouses make it simple to incorporate cutting-edge technology like machine learning and artificial intelligence into your operations.

 System Requirement for the Business Use-Case: